PhillipXi/Project-Midterm-Report/README.md

 * **What remains to be completed:** The main coding still needs to be done.
 The next steps are to build the reliability logic using a Sliding Window ARQ, add server-side concurrency so multiple clients can stay connected at once, and finish the application layer for handling commands and broadcasting messages.

-* **Evidence of progress:** TThis README shows the work completed so far.
+* **Evidence of progress:** This README shows the work completed so far.
 It covers the design and planning phase in detail and lays out a clear roadmap for building and testing the rest of the project.